Dennis Politic

-Dennis Dorian Politic (born 5 March 2000) is a Romanian professional footballer who plays as a winger for Liga I club FCSB and the Romania national team.
+Dennis Dorian Politic (born 5 March 2000) is a Romanian professional footballer who plays as a winger for Liga I club FCSB.

 Politic moved to England at age 12, joining the academy of Manchester United from FC Brașov.
 He later signed with Bolton Wanderers, making his professional debut in 2018, following a loan at Salford City, and also spent time on loan at Port Vale.
 In 2022, he transferred to Italian side Cremonese, but soon returned to Port Vale on loan.
 Politic moved back to Romania in 2023 to join Dinamo București, and transferred to rivals FCSB two years later.
+He joined Hermannstadt on loan in February 2026.

 Internationally, Politic made his debut for Romania in March 2025, appearing in a 5–1 away victory over San Marino during the 2026 FIFA World Cup qualifiers.

 Club career

 Early career

-Born in Brașov, Politic began his youth career with CSM Codlea and FC Brașov before joining Manchester United in August 2012, aged 12.
+Born in Codlea, Brașov County, Politic began his youth career with CSM Codlea and FC Brașov before joining Manchester United in August 2012, aged 12.
 He was also monitored by Liverpool and Chelsea, and his parents quit their jobs at the local fire station to move to England and support his development.